Saichethan/TRACT/README.md

 # **Tweets Reporting Abuse Classification Task**

-Understanding reportings and confessions of abuse in online space is an import task, as most of the victims of abuse and violence don’t generally report it to concerned body.
-Currently there are no annotated datasets are available for this task.
+In recent decade we have noticed a considerable increase of reports or confession posts of abuse victims on twitter.
+Most of the times victims does not report it to their guardians or the concerned authorities.
+Teenagers and minorities are most affected group of abuse.
+Part of these victims tweet about their incident to let go of pain and suffering or as a cry for help.
+Identifying such reports are challenging because of unavailability of annotated training data, and high degree of data sparsity.
+To address this we are hosting TRACT in DSC OMG

 * We release the first small scale manually annotated corpus for abuse classification problem
 * Propose a shared task for this problem **TRACT**